 Hematopathology & Bone Marrow Diseases

-Hematopathology covers diseases of blood, bone marrow, and lymphoid tissues such as leukemias, lymphomas, and myeloproliferative disorders.
-This track discusses advances in morphology, immunophenotyping, cytogenetics, and molecular diagnostics.
-Topics include minimal residual disease monitoring, targeted therapies, and integrated diagnostic approaches.
-The role of digital pathology and AI in enhancing diagnostic accuracy is also covered.
-The track promotes multidisciplinary collaboration for patient-centered care.
+Hematopathology focuses on diseases of blood, bone marrow, and lymphoid tissues, including leukemias, lymphomas, and myeloproliferative disorders.
+This track covers morphology, immunophenotyping, cytogenetics, molecular diagnostics, and minimal residual disease monitoring.
+AI and digital pathology applications in hematological diagnosis will also be explored.

 Dermatopathology & Skin Cancers